 With so much emphasis on visuals, sound can often be overlooked along with its golden rule – you can’t always fix bad sound!
 If you get it right the first time, you will make a good production into a great production.
 The real solution to getting great sound is by having a separate skilled location sound recordist.
 Remember, sound is half the entertainment after all.

-My basic sound kit includes the following:
+As a location sound recordist based in Durban, my basic sound kit includes the following:

 Voice Overs│Sound Design│ Final Mix.